 March 25th marks Våffeldagen in Sweden, where people celebrate by enjoying a waffle in all its crispy glory.
 In Sweden, the waffles are often enjoyed with cream and jam, with berries, or sometimes plain with no topping at all.

-But we’re waffling on.
+But forgive us, we’re waffling on.

 The Swedish name Vårfrudagen sounds so similar to Våffeldagen (especially if you have a mouthful of waffle) that Swedes went with it.

 Sweden is very proud of its baked goods and never passes up a chance to honour them (and give a boost to the patisserie industry) with a national day.
 In February, it’s semla day where the entire country goes bananas for massive creamy buns, while October 4th is the day for celebrating the cinnamon bun.